Razvanip13/Reproducing-GPT2-small/README.md

 ## Some final notes

 I had a lot of fun reimplementing GPT2 from scratch and I definitely learned more about LLMs from an experimental point of view :)  (especially optimization tricks).
-I wholeheartedly encourage everyone to watch Andrej Karpathy's [video](https://www.youtube.com/watch?v=l8pRSuU81PU) (and his other golden gem videos) and try to reproduce it yourselves.
-This is an exercise that everyone should do at least once if they want to become better Research Engineers.
+I wholeheartedly encourage everyone to watch Andrej Karpathy's [video](https://www.youtube.com/watch?v=l8pRSuU81PU) (and his other golden gem videos) and try to reproduce GPT2 yourselves.
+It's a good exercise for those who want to become Research Engineers.

 LLMs are definitely not a job for a single person: there a lot of aspects during the process of pretraining which cannot always be handled by one person (no longer surprised why there are over 50 names for every new LLM release).

-After finishing this project, I feel really excited to reproduce another one.
 For the next project, we might explore some VLMs.

 I feel really grateful to Andrej Karpathy for all the work he does in the AI commumity.
 His lectures turned my knowledge about LLMs from a blackbox to something that I can grasp and experiment with on my own.
 In just two months, he became one of my favourite figures in the AI field ^^.